dockerlead/ffsend/README.md

 # ffsend - An awesome tool to send files securely over the internet, provided by firefox team!
- This is a command line tool you can use on any kind of linux distro Feel free to create issues in case you have any trouble in using this tool I will try to keep this repo up-to-date
+ This is a command line tool you can use on any kind of linux distro <br>
+ Feel free to create issues in case you have any trouble in using this tool <br>
+ I will try to keep this repo up-to-date <br>
  Thanks for using!
-You could star this repo :/
+You could star this repo :/ <br>

 ```shell
 git clone https://github.com/netfan1993427/ffsend